 The United States of America is a priority country in the Netherlands’ International Cultural Policy 2017-2020.
-Its huge scale, culture and leading global position make the country attractive for visual artists, filmmakers, musicians and DJs from the Netherlands.
-The United States and the Netherlands also have shared cultural heritage.
+Its huge scale, culture and leading global position make the country attractive for Dutch culture makers from all genres and disciplines, like visual artists, filmmakers, musicians or DJs.

 Shared past, shared future

 The shared heritage between the Netherlands and the United States goes back 400 years.
 Cultural exchange between the two countries has always been important, and the Dutch government has strategically invested in it for the past 25 years.
 The Consulate General in New York (CGNY) works closely together with the Cultural Heritage Agency of the Netherlands, the National Archives of the Netherlands, and DutchCulture for the knowledge exchange, preservation and education around our shared heritage.

 The United States has the number one export country outside of Europe for Dutch artists over the past years.
 Success for Dutch artists in New York frequently leads to follow-ups in the Netherlands and elsewhere in the world.
 The idea is for the Dutch cultural sector to continue collaborating with the US at the same high level or higher by 2020.
 To make it in the United States, artists need to have a professional track record.
 The Netherlands accordingly emphasizes midcareer professionals and established talents.
 Top talents also benefit from this because of their contribution to the creative image of the Netherlands.

 Cultural exchange is mostly stimulated in a number of large cities where there is a demand for what the Netherlands has to offer: New York, Los Angeles, Los Angeles, Chicago, San Francisco, Detroit, Miami, Houston and Austin.